AMWA-TV/is-11/docs/Overview.md

 ### Senders

-Each Sender has `inputs` resource, which lists identifiers of all Inputs associated with this Sender and `constraints` base resource in charge of restrictions for the Flow associated with this Sender.
+Each Sender has `inputs` resource, which lists identifiers of all Inputs associated with this Sender, `constraints` base resource in charge of restrictions for the Flow associated with this Sender and `status` resource showing Sender's state in terms of IS-11.

 #### Constraints